The Pentax K-Mount: History & Compatibility

 • Supported by K series, M series (except ME F), and LX cameras.

-• Introduced in 1983 and supported by A-series and P-series bodies.
+• Introduced in 1983.
+Supported by A-series and P-series cameras.

 Later versions of the lens mount had electrical contacts and a drive shaft for autofocus added.
 The drive shaft would connect to an autofocus motor inside a camera body.